TangGee/go-mcp/README.md

 ## Server Packages

-The `pkg/servers` directory contains reference server implementations that mirror those found in the official [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) repository.
+The `servers` directory contains reference server implementations that mirror those found in the official [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) repository.

 ## Example

-The `example` folder contains sample implementations demonstrating how to use the servers from `pkg/servers` package.
+The `example` folder contains sample implementations demonstrating how to use the servers from `servers` package.

 ## Contributing